 Research Continuity Overview

-- The research return outlined below is Level 2 (Restricted Activity) of the Research Continuity plan currently in effect.
+- The research return outlined below is Level 3 (Limited Activity) of the Research Continuity plan currently in effect.

-- Restricted activity includes Essential, Critical and/or Time Sensitive research.
+- Limited activity includes Essential, Critical and/or Time Sensitive research.

 - Research Plans must be approved Department/Unit Chairs and Deans.